• There are no suggestions because the search field is empty.

 4. Testimonials and references from other clients in the same industry will allow you to build trust more quickly than generic testimonials.

-How to pick an ideal client type
+How to pick an ideal client type for your commercial cleaning business

 If you already have contracts, write down the types of clients you currently have.
 You may start to see patterns emerge.
 If not, choose one or two of your best clients — the ones you really enjoy working for and who your company is best suited to serve — this could be your niche.